rameel/ramstack.htmxtoolkit/README.md

 The `debug` parameter determines whether to load the minimized version (used by default) or the debug version of the script.

+## Changelog

+### 1.2.0
+* Add `AjaxContext` to align with the capabilities provided by htmx
+* Add method overloads for `PushUrl` and `ReplaceUrl` that prevents URL changes (`PreventPushUrl` / `PreventReplaceUrl`)
+* Add support "htmx-config" element as a standalone HTML element

+### 1.1.0
+* Add overloads for IsHtmxRequest and IsHtmxBoosted methods enabling retrieval of htmx request headers
+* Improve HtmxRequestAttribute

 ## License
 This package is released under the **MIT License**.